DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 - Forward rate agreements (FRA), which are OTC interest rate forward contracts over some global reference rate.
 - 90 Day Bank Accepted Bill (BAB) Futures, which are an Australian ASX traded futures equivalent of a FRA over the BBSW rate.

-> yield curve, interest rate quoted over the next six months
+> Yield curve, interest rate quoted over the next six months
 > - work out what the implied forward rate over a period
 >   - lock in interest rate over that period
 >   - must have the same final price